maxwinder/routing_dscs/README.md

+# Routing_dscs

-# Routing; Data Sensors and Complex Services
+Data Sensors and Complex Services

 The module **routing.py** contains the routing algorithm.
 In *functions_dscs.py* the invididual functions can be found used in routing.